cowprotocol/learn/content/tutorial/00-setup/00-getting-started/00-getting-started/README.md

 ### Viem Clients

 The tutorials allow for the use of a browser's Web3 provider, such as Rabby or Metamask.
-The tutorial system provides `publicClient` and `walletClient` from the [viem](https://viem.sh) library.
+The tutorial system provides `publicClient` and `walletClient` from the [viem](https://viem.sh/docs/clients/wallet) library.

 These are automatically injected into the code snippet, and you can use them to interact with the blockchain via your browser's wallet.

+> Note: This tutorial uses [account hoisting](https://viem.sh/docs/clients/wallet#optional-hoist-the-account), to make the code compact.

+You can also use libraries like [`Wagmi`](https://wagmi.sh/) to connect a wallet an integrate it with CoW SDK, see the [Wagmi example](https://github.com/cowprotocol/cow-sdk/tree/main/examples/react/wagmi).

 ### `run` function